 Area rugs add warmth to rooms, but without a rug pad to secure them, they can damage your floors or cause an injury.
 The best rug pads keep your area rugs from sliding and bunching and make your home safer.
 Depending on the material, rug pads can also add cushioning or even soundproofing.
 Ultimately, the best rug pad for your home ensures that both your floors and your rug are protected from excess wear and tear.

-- BEST OVERALL: Gorilla Grip Original Felt and Rubber Rug Pad
+- BEST OVERALL: Gorilla Grip Original Gripper Area Rug Pad

-- BEST BANG FOR THE BUCK: Mohawk Home Dual Surface Non-Slip Rug Pad
+- RUNNER UP: Mohawk Home Dual Surface Non Slip Rug Pad

-- BEST NON-SLIP: RUGPADUSA Nature’s Grip Non-Slip Rug Pad
+- ECO PICK: RUGPADUSA Nature’s Grip Eco-Friendly Non-Slip Rug Pad

-- BEST CUSHIONED: RUGPADUSA Cloud Comfort 1/2″ Memory Foam Rug Pad
+- BEST CUSHIONING: RUGPADUSA Cloud Comfort Cushioned Rug Pad

-- BEST WATERPROOF: Carpenter 1/2″ Memory Foam Spillguard Rug Pad
+- BEST WATERPROOFING: Carpenter Spillguard DuPont Barrier Rug Pad

-- BEST FOR OUTDOORS: iPrimio Non Slip Area Rug Gripper Pad
+- BEST FOR OUTDOOR USE: iPrimio Non Slip Area Rug Gripper Pad

 Types of Rug Pads